jwats164/Team3Project/Joshua-Watson-Resume.md

 - install correct operating systems and domains as needed for faculty and staff.
 - Assist school faculty and staff with troubleshooting issues with computers.
-- Maintain computer hardware and equipment in data center, labs and mobile.
+- Maintain computer hardware and equipment in the data center, labs, and mobile computers.

 **Factset**
 April 2023- May 2023
 Software Engineering Extern
-Norwalk, Conneticut
+Norwalk, Connecticut

 - Completed training sessions on Python.
 - Attended Tech Talks on AI and Machine Learning and Cloud Computing.